Naga0848/Docker-roboshop/README.md

     docker default bridge network can't communicate between containers, docker always suggest to create custom brige network

+    Catalogue and MongoDB cannot connect to eachother via default network, so we are creating the roboshop network

  ![alt text](images/network.png)   >> This diagram helps in understanding the network in Docker

 ####   Commands to create a new network and disconnect and connect to the new network